Your CRM Journeys Will Crossfire (Unless They Are Mapped by AI)

-Customer journeys in the world of CRM – you know, the ones relationship marketers are building and drawing, creating and crafting – are the brick-and-mortar of it all.
+Customer journeys in the world of CRM – those that relationship marketers build and draw, create and craft – are the brick-and-mortar of it all.
 Without these marketer-made drips and paths, streams of campaigns, and creativity, there is no relationship marketing.

-But, just like in any case of bricks and mortar structures – it’s not enough, and one of the main differences between a shack and a complex of high-rise constructions lies in planning.
+But, just like in any case of bricks and mortar structures – it’s not enough, and one of the main differences between a flimsy shack and a state-of-the-art high-rise construction lies in planning.

-But it’s just one way CRM journeys can break.
-Another way is when they crossfire.
-You know, when the same customer is about to receive their new-customer messages, birthday promotions, holiday announcements, and flash sale campaigns.
+But it’s only one way CRM journeys can break.
+Another common way is when they crossfire.
+In other words, when the same customer is about to receive their new-customer messages, birthday promotions, holiday announcements, and flash sale campaigns.
 All at the same time!

-Of course, no smart marketer wants to do that to their customers – bombard them with way too many communications, cause over-exposure, bring upon attribution issues, and overall create a bad customer experience.
+Of course, no smart marketer wants to do that to Peter, or to any other customer – bombarding them with way too many communications causes over-exposure, bringing upon attribution issues, and creating an overall bad customer experience.
 In simpler words: you don’t want to annoy the heck out of your customers.

-But while no marketer in their right mind would want this to happen, it does not mean all marketers have the tools to avoid it.
-If you are still mapping your journeys manually and enforcing them automatically – you can assume it will happen to you.
+But while no marketer in their right mind would want this to happen, that does not mean all marketers have the tools to avoid it.
+It’s simple: If you are still mapping your journeys manually and enforcing them automatically – you can assume it will happen to you.
 Well, to your customers.

-And even if you use a more dynamic approach such as setting campaign prioritization and customer exclusion rules – two things can still happen: 1) you can still miss something.
-We are all human.
-We all want to create the most personalized experiences for our customers.
-And so, as we create more and more journeys, and segments, it’s safe to assume customers will find themselves on the receiving end of crossfiring journeys.
+And even if you use a more dynamic approach such as setting campaign prioritization and customer exclusion rules – two things can still happen: 1) You can still miss something.
+First, cause we are all human, and we all make mistakes.
+And, secondly, as good marketers we want to create the most personalized experiences for our customers, so we create more and more journeys and segments.
+In that case, it’s safe to assume our customers will eventually find themselves on the receiving end of cross-firing journeys.

 And 2) you can still end up sending messages that are not ideal.
-Sure, suppose you somehow managed to set your prioritization and exclusion mechanisms in a way that would cover 100% of your customers 100% of the time.
-In that case, it still does not guarantee that those rigid prioritizations and exclusions will always send the best possible message to the right customer.
+Sure, suppose you somehow managed to set your ALL prioritization and exclusion mechanisms in a way that would cover 100% of your customers 100% of the time.
+But even in that case, there’s still no guarantee that those rigid prioritizations and exclusions will always send the best possible message to the right customer.

 In other words, if both customers A and B are eligible today for Birthday journeys and New Customer journeys – it may well be that customer A will respond better to the Birthday one, and customer B will react more favorably to the New Customer sequence.